 I admit, I have a soft spot for journals, and have somehow ended up with quite a collection.
-Sometimes I pick them up for a photo prop and sometimes I actually write notes in them.
+I pick them up for a photo props and sometimes I actually write notes in them.
 A few are sitting around the house completely blank because I don’t want to spoil their beautiful pages.
 (That’s not too weird is it?)

 Note: hardbound books work best for this project, but feel free to experiment!